Become Career Ready through Research & Fellowships

 Research can be broadly defined as the systematic investigation of data and other materials that leads to the creation of new knowledge and understandings.
 Research takes place across all majors and fields of study at UConn and beyond.
 Students who plan to pursue graduate school are typically more inclined to pursue research, but it’s a great endeavor for all students and allows them to experience what they are learning in their class applied in the research setting.

-Examples of how students developed their competencies through research & fellowships:
+Examples of how students developed or enhanced their competencies through research & fellowships:

 - Aayla built their career & self-development competency by arranging time with their advisor to map out a career and professional development plan focused on applying for research fellowships.